VMNet: Voxel-Mesh Network for Geodesic-Aware 3D Semantic Segmentation: METHODOLOGY

-{In this section, we first introduce the network architecture in Section~\ref{network_arc}.
-Then the voxel-based contextual feature aggregation branch is described in Section~\ref{voxel}.
-Section{s}~\ref{intra} and \ref{inter} depict the proposed attentive modules for intra-domain feature aggregation and inter-domain feature fusion.
-Finally, we discuss two well-known mesh simplification methods which build a mesh hierarchy for multi-level feature learning in Section~\ref{mesh}.}
+{In this section, we first {give an} overview of our voxel-mesh network in Section~\ref{sec::overview}.
+Then we introduce the network architecture in Section~\ref{network_arc}.
+The voxel-based contextual feature aggregation branch is described in Section~\ref{voxel}.
+Section{s}~\ref{intra} and \ref{inter} depict the proposed attentive modules for intra-domain feature aggregation and inter-domain feature fusion{, respectively}.
+Finally, we discuss two well-known mesh simplification methods{, which are used to} build a mesh hierarchy for multi-level feature learning in Section~\ref{mesh}.}